About - History

 At the very beginning, there were only three doctors: Dr. John Arbogast Sr., Dr. Charles Tomlinson, and Dr. Samuel Geise.
 With the limited facilities and bed space, their practices were restricted to minor surgery.
 Eventually they got more space and were able to do what was then considered major surgeries – appendectomies and gallbladder operations.
 The operating room was on the first floor of the infirmary and it was the doctors who had to carry patients up the narrow stairway to return them to their hospital beds.

 The doctors spent most of their time on house calls, though, and they often worked 16 hours a day or more completing their rounds.
-It was an arduous schedule, but they pressed on so the Hospital would thrive.
+It was an arduous schedule, but they pressed on so the hospital would thrive.

 Community Support

 A community organization was established in 1935.
-Several Ladies Auxiliaries immediately got very active in supporting the Hospital.
-The Evangelical Home officially turned over responsibility for the Hospital to the community in 1949.
-The fact is, there was so much support that the Hospital prospered to the point of overcrowding in the converted home.
+Several Ladies Auxiliaries immediately got very active in supporting the hospital.
+The Evangelical Home officially turned over responsibility for the hospital to the community in 1949.
+The fact is, there was so much support that the hospital prospered to the point of overcrowding in the converted home.
 It was time to take the next step.

 On March 31, 1953, a community realized its dream.
 The official opening of a modern healthcare facility – Evangelical Community Hospital.
-Although church affiliation had ended, the Hospital retained the name out of appreciation for the kind donation of the land on which it was built, as well as equipment and financial support.
+Although church affiliation had ended, the hospital retained the name out of appreciation for the kind donation of the land on which it was built, as well as equipment and financial support.
 The new construction dramatically increased the available bed space.
 There were only 39 beds at the home.
 Now there were 79!
-Most couldn't imagine what the Hospital would do with all that space.
+Most couldn't imagine what the hospital would do with all that space.
 But within 72 hours, it was filled to capacity.

 Our Growth Continues